Nayade2lu/lucia-saura-programming/README.md

 Name of the file: __6_factorial.py__

-PS: not sure if after changing the names of the files in the repository (to set some order in the repository) the history of the files looks at them hould be.
+PS: not sure if after changing the names of the files in the repository (to set some order in the repository) the history of the files looks as they should be.
 I see the history of changes, though on the "commits"

 ![](https://i.pinimg.com/originals/c3/e1/47/c3e1476eb761c049130ae6585238de14.jpg)